The DeKalb Chamber of Commerce wants a new annual allocation from the city.

 The money would come from the city’s economic development fund, which is funded by the city’s hotel/motel tax.
 Biernacki said the city expects to see a boost in this fund with the new Hampton Inn and Suites being built at the corner of South Annie Glidden Road and Taylor Street.

 No, I’m thinking the money probably wouldn’t come from that fund.
 Reason(s): the Econ Fund always a) gets a transfusion from the General Fund, and/or b) runs in the red.
-Read the rest of this entry
+Continue reading Let’s Do the Math (Again) with the Economic Development Fund

 ReNew DeKalb’s annual meeting is set for Thursday, July 28, beginning at 5 p.m.